TVRI World: Conception

 When TVRI was still directly under the Department of Information, TVRI broadcasts for foreigners living in Indonesia have been carried out since 1983, when TVRI Programa 2 was launched in Jakarta (which later became the predecessor of TVRI Jakarta) and Bandung, West Java (later on the basis for TVRI West Java) as the country's second TV station.
 The main programming at that time was English News Service, an English news program that aired for 30 minutes, airing the day's top stories from all over Indonesia and around the world.
 TVRI Denpasar (now TVRI Bali), the network's provincial station in Denpasar, Bali, was also known to broadcast a similar news program, which today exists under the brands Bali News and BaliVision.
-English News Service would later move to TVRI main channel and continued until 2021.
+English News Service would later move to TVRI main channel and continued until 2021 only to return in 2024 under the name Focus Today.

 In the early 1990s, a plan for the third channel of TVRI after its main channel (with some local programming provided by TVRI local stations) and TVRI Programa 2 was put forward by TVRI director Ishadi S.K.
 According to a Tempo Publishing book, he envisioned the "Programa 3 TVRI" as an upcoming television channel by TVRI as well as "educational television".
 However, the channel further description, including its content, was not stated: